-In case you might not know, the book was written about the authors’ belief that our perception of the world is precisely how we see the world.
+The book is about the authors’ belief that our perception of the world is precisely how we see the world.
 In other words, in order to change any given situation, a person must change and in order to change, that person must change their perception.

-Now, that’s not to say perception is all that matters but rather to explain how Covey had used more than 200 years of literature to identify a major factor which enabled humans to achieve success.
+That’s not to say perception is all that matters.
+Covey used more than 200 years of literature to identify major factors that enabled humans to achieve success.

-It’s true, most people seem to be interested in how to get things done quickly or efficiently and while this seems to make sense, Covey points out that the quick fix is merely a short term solution.
+Most people seem to be interested in how to get things done quickly or efficiently.
+Covey points out that the quick fix is merely a short-term solution.

-Anyway, the point is, each of the following steps is important and startups can only improve their approach by taking note of this sage advice from the famous author:
+Each of the following habits is important.
+Startups can improve their approach by taking note of this advice from the famous author:

 1. Be Proactive

 Stephen Covey is quick to highlight the importance of self-awareness.
-In this sense, he states that humans have a distinct ability to examine their own character and take control of any given situation.
-What’s more he talks about the power of being proactive and how reactive people are more inclined to lose due to a negative thought process in which people believe things are happening to them as opposed to for them.
+He states that humans have a distinct ability to examine their own character and take control of any given situation.
+He talks about the power of being proactive and how reactive people are more inclined to lose due to a negative thought process in which people believe things are happening to them as opposed to for them.

-With this in mind, startups need to be proactive in order to be effective and make every effort to avoid taking a reactive approach to decision-making.
-Needless to say, reactivity will leave members of the startup feeling like things are out of control, while a proactive culture will develop a sense of responsibility in the organisation.
+Startups need to be proactive in order to be effective and make every effort to avoid taking a reactive approach to decision-making.
+Reactivity will leave members of the startup feeling like things are out of control, while a proactive culture will develop a sense of responsibility in the organisation.